OpenFreeEnergy/alchemiscale/docs/user_guide.rst

 You can set the ``weight`` of an actioned :py:class:`~alchemiscale.storage.models.Task` to influence the likelihood that it will be picked up for compute relative to the other :py:class:`~alchemiscale.storage.models.Task`\s actioned on the given :external+gufe:py:class:`~gufe.network.AlchemicalNetwork`.
 To set the ``weight`` of an actioned :py:class:`~alchemiscale.storage.models.Task` on an :external+gufe:py:class:`~gufe.network.AlchemicalNetwork`, use :py:meth:`~alchemiscale.interface.client.AlchemiscaleClient.action_tasks` with the ``weight`` keyword argument::

-    >>> # get all networks that the givn Task is actioned on, with weights as dict values
+    >>> # get all networks that the given Task is actioned on, with weights as dict values
     >>> asc.get_task_actioned_networks(task, task_weights=True)
     {<ScopedKey('AlchemicalNetwork-4617c8d8d6599124af3b4561b8d910a0-my_org-my_campaign-my_project')>: 0.5,
      <ScopedKey('AlchemicalNetwork-66d7676b10a1fd9cb3f75e6e2e7f6e9c-my_org-my_campaign-my_project')>: 0.5}